Nathaniel Buchwald

 Nathaniel Buchwald (1890–1956) was a 20th-century, left-leaning Jewish-American theater critic, writer, and scholar of Yiddish theater who wrote in Yiddish and English and translated from Yiddish and Russian into English.

 Background

 Nathaniel Buchwald was born Naftoli Bukhvald on April 14, 1890, in Lublin, Volhynia, Ukraine (then, party of the Russian Empire).
 He studied at a religious primary school and then a public school.
 In 1910, Buchwald emigrated to America.
 He studied at the University of Georgia, Brooklyn Polytechnic Institute, and in 1918 obtained a BS in Chemistry from New York University.

 Career

-During World War I, Buchwald worked for Forverts by translating its editorials from Yiddish into English as required by wartime security regulations regarding foreign-language publications in the US.
+During World War I, Buchwald worked for Forverts (later The Jewish Daily Forward) by translating its editorials from Yiddish into English as required by wartime security regulations regarding foreign-language publications in the US.